likeinlife/async-dex-parser/README.md

   - `source venv/bin/activate`
 3. `pip install <your path here>`  # installing modules

+# Installation
+Just download exe, then use it in console like:
+`dex --help`

 # Usage
 ```
 usage: parser [-h] {chapter,title,fav} ...